pythonanywhere/flask-tutorials/tutorial-1.md

 If you're thinking of developing this app further and adding new stuff to the database, you'll need to learn about database migrations; [here are the docs](https://flask-migrate.readthedocs.org/en/latest/)

-If you think we should do a follow-up to this tutorial, just post a comment with your suggestion below :-)
+If you think we should do a follow-up to this tutorial, just post a comment with your suggestion below.
 Thanks for reading!